anoma/kassandra-service/README.md

 ## Components

-This repo contains both server and client code.
-The server is further divided into two processes: the `host` and `enclave`.
+This repo contains both server and [client](./client) code.
+The server is further divided into two processes: the [host](./host) and
+[enclave](./enclave).
 The ability to restrict the anonymity set of a user's transactions is considered sensitive, although not security critical.
 As such, it is possible to entrust the data necessary to perform FMD to a [trusted execution environment](https://en.wikipedia.org/wiki/Trusted_execution_environment) (henceforth, TEE) via an encrypted channel.